jpabadir/northpnd-website/client/ideas-bugs-and-notes.md

 - Add some SVG curves in between components
 - Fix mobile menu labels that are still there when you close the toggle
 - Fix toggle bar blur
+- Re-enable spy to true for heights that allow it